XuewenWangUGA/SeqReadsProcessing/README.md

 Version 2021-June 18th

-# Sequence length tool: calculate the length of fasta sequence from a file
+# Sequence length tool

+calculate the lengths of fasta sequences from an input file and output to a result file

 sequence_length.py is a tool to calculate the sequence(s) length(s) in a input file in fasta format.